July 2017, atop Edinburgh Castle.

 Most recently I have been studying the scaling limits of discrete stochastic processes which are many-particle extensions of the (simple) random walk process, such as the exclusion process, sandpile models, and internal diffusion-limited aggregation, on weighted graphs.
 I also continue to study spectral aspects of Laplace or Schrödinger operators on self-similar spaces, with applications to PDEs, quantum mechanics, and statistical mechanics.

-Some pictures (click on the image to see the relevant paper)
+My research in pictures: Click on the image to see the relevant paper on arXiv.

 The origins of "toothpaste university."